| |

 and even a clerestory?
 The chancel

-appears low and functional beside it.
+appears low and functional beside it. |

-You step into a stunning whiteness.
+You step into the surprise of

-Everything is perfectly arranged, everything
+whiteness and light.
+Everything is perfectly

-engages the eye and lifts the spirit.
-The use of
+arranged, everything engages the eye and lifts

-purposeful space for late 20th century worship.
+for late 20th century worship.
+It is reminiscent

 way it has dispensed with clutter and created a